WheteThunger/VehicleDecayProtection/README.md

 If you want to simply disable decay for vehicles, then you can just set these to really high (i.e., `1000000`) and you don't need a plugin.
 Most vehicles also have an internal multiplier (usually `0.1`) that reduces decay damage while inside a building (i.e., under a roof).

-If you want to selectively reduce or nullify decay damage only for vehicles that are near a tool cupboard, or for vehicles that have recently been used, then this plugin is for you.
+If you want to selectively reduce or nullify decay damage only for vehicles that are near a tool cupboard, for vehicles that have recently been used, or for vehicles owned by privileged players, then this plugin is for you.

+## Permissions

+- `vehicledecayprotection.nodecay.allvehicles` -- Causes vehicles owned by the granted player to not decay under any circumstances.
+  - Vehicle ownership is determined by the `OwnerID` property of the vehicle, which is usually a player's Steam ID, or `0` for no owner.
+Various plugins can spawn vehicles with a set owner, or allow the owner to change with certain events.
+Vehicles spawned by vanilla NPC vendors can have their owner set when purchased via the [Vehicle Vendor Options](https://umod.org/plugins/vehicle-vendor-options) plugin.

 ## Configuration